On-lingua/Pressbooks-Metadata/README.md

 Go to  ..... and write the link where the students can ask questions and get answers.

 ### 4. Adds Search Engine
-From PressBooks TextBooks we import the Relevanci plugin.
+From PressBooks TextBooks we import the Relevanssi plugin.
     Search results sorted in the order of relevance, not by date.
     Fuzzy matching: match partial words, if complete words don't match.
     Find documents matching either just one search term (OR query) or require all words to appear (AND query).